 Post Natal Care

-Following the birth of your baby you will be cared for on one of our postnatal wards in the Maternity Unit before being transferred home to the care of your community midwife.
+After the birth of your baby mothers are cared for on one of our postnatal wards in the Maternity Unit before being transferred home to the care of your community midwife.

-If you plan to give birth in our birthing centre your postnatal care will usually be carried on there as long as all is well.
-If you need to stay for an extended stay you will be transferred to the postnatal area.
+If you plan to give birth in our Birthing Centre, your postnatal care will usually be carried on there.
+If you need to stay for an extended time, you will be transferred to the postnatal area.

-On the wards, you and your baby will be cared for by a range of healthcare workers to include Midwives and Doctors who are supported by Nursery Nurses and Health Care Assistants.
+On the wards, you and your baby will be cared for by healthcare workers including:

 If your baby needs extra care you will usually be admitted to Ward 33 where extra staff are on hand.
 You will usually stay on this ward until discharge home

 If your baby is small or needs extra help with feeding you will receive help and advice from our Neonatal Nurse Practitioners who work closely with our Midwifery team and Nursery Nurses.

 In the past these babies would have been cared for in our Special Care Baby Unit.
 We are now able to care for these babies on the ward which helps with bonding and promotes Breastfeeding.

 Specialist screening for babies

 After the birth your baby will be offered a newborn health screen by one of our paediatricians, neonatal practitioners or midwives.
 This is a "check up" to assess that all is well with your baby and gives you an opportunity to discuss any concerns or worries that you may have.